FiratUsta/Chromora/README.md

 Why should you use Chromora for your color palette generator needs?
 Because:

-* It's lightweight, the entire repo is less than 2.5mb, this even includes the files that are not necessary to run the app like this README, or the pictures on it.
+* It's lightweight, the entire repo is less than 3mb, this even includes the files that are not necessary to run the app like this README, or the pictures on it.
+The hosted website is not even 1mb!
+Check the bottom of the readme for more info.

 * It's powerful, Chromora doesn't limit you to the 5 most common color palette types, you can create palettes that can have up to 36,000 colors.